sammularczyk/television-sans/README.md

 ![Television Sans Preview](/docs/images/television-sans-03.png)

 ## Todos
-- Add accents and diacritics
+- Fix accents and diacritics
-- Improve kerning
-- Add curly and pointy brackets {}<>
+- Add ampersand, copyright, degree symbol etc

 ## License
 Released under the SIL Open Font License.
-Television Sans is a reserved name.
+Television Sans is a reserved font name - meaning any releases with the same font name need to be approved.

+See my other work at [mularczyk.co](https://mularczyk.co)